 For more information on how ERC20 transaction fees work, see this article.

 You also may have noticed that within your Exodus wallet your ERC20 tokens share the same receiving address as each other and Ethereum (ETH).
 Because ERC20 tokens use the Ethereum blockchain, your Ethereum wallet not only handles your ETH but also all ERC20 or Ethereum-powered assets you may have.
 Your Exodus wallet is smart enough to know what it is being sent so your asset always shows up in the correct wallet for you to see.

-Please note: You cannot send Ethereum classic to your Ethereum address.
-If you accidentally send your Ethereum classic to your Ethereum address please follow this guide.
+Please note: You cannot send Ethereum Classic (ETC) to your Ethereum address.
+If you accidentally send your ETC to your Ethereum address please follow this guide.

-What happens if I send an unsupported ERC20 token to my ETH address on Exodus?
+What happens if I send an unsupported ERC20 token to my ETH address in Exodus?

 Your Exodus ETH Address is capable of receiving any ERC20 token whether or not Exodus supports it.
-Unsupported Tokens just won’t be visible in Exodus.
-However, you can easily manage your Exodus-unsupported ERC20 tokens using your Private Key.
+However, unsupported tokens won’t be visible in Exodus.
+You can manage your Exodus-unsupported ERC20 tokens using your Ethereum private key.